conormol/til/Javascript/iterators.md

 `findIndex()` returns the index of the first element of an array that satisfies a certain condition. -1 is returned if no element satisfies the condition.

 ## reduce()
-`reduce` iterates through elements and retruns a single value
+`reduce` iterates through elements and returns a single value